Criminal Law and Policy

 Race and the Law

-Discussion – 2 hours.
+Discussion — 2 units.
 This course will examine major cases, statutes, and events in the law, both on the books and in action, dealing with nonwhites.
 The course will include discussion of the situation of African Americans, Asians, Indigenous People, and Latinx People, from the Colonial era to the present.
 In addition to examining legal doctrine and policy, it will explore how the contemporary United States has been shaped by racial discrimination.

 Comparative Criminal Justice

-Seminar - 2 or 3 hours.
+Seminar — 2 or 3 units.
 This seminar explores the ways political units in different countries attempt to maintain social order and advance criminal justice.
 Students examine the people, policies, and institutions responsible for adjudicating alleged criminal law violations around the globe.
 They also learn about how rules of professional responsibility and legal ethics guide the behavior of the institutional actors who participate in these criminal processes.